 That boy was looking at me, not you.

-See also Repetition of indirect object pronouns with verbs like gustar
+See also Repetition of indirect object pronouns in Spanish with verbs like gustar

 Want to make sure your Spanish sounds confident?
 We’ll map your knowledge and give you free lessons to focus on your gaps and mistakes.
 Start your Braimap today »